Malix-Labs/awesome_atomic/readme.md

   - [Day-to-day differences between Fedora Silverblue and Ubuntu](https://www.ypsidanger.com/day-to-day-advantages-of-fedora-silverblue/)
 - [Fedora Kinoite](https://kinoite.fedoraproject.org/) - Similar to Silverblue, but based on KDE
 - [openSUSE MicroOS](https://microos.opensuse.org/) - a variant of openSUSE Tumbleweed and serves as a base of openSUSE Kubic, a Container as a Service platform.
+- [openSUSE Aeon](https://aeondesktop.org) - a variant of openSUSE Tumbleweed providing an immutable GNOME desktop featuring containers with Distrobox.
 - [NixOS](https://nixos.org/) - a Linux distribution based on Nix package manager
   - [awesome-nix](https://github.com/nix-community/awesome-nix) - A curated list of the best resources in the Nix community
   - Note: The nix community has both an OS and a packaging system and is already large and vibrant, I can't do it justice so just use the list above to dive in